michaelstoffer/michaelstoffer/resources/content/music/beneath-the-weight/index.md

 slug: beneath-the-weight
 title: Beneath the Weight
 subtitle: Emotions • Mental Health
-summary: A soothing song about managing big feelings and finding calm.
+summary: A song about feeling overwhelmed and finding relief.
-description: A soothing song about managing big feelings and finding calm.
+description: A song about feeling overwhelmed and finding relief.
 duration: 4:12
 key: G Major
 bpm: 116